Azure-Samples/contoso-chat/docs/aitour-workshop.md

     - [**Register to attend**](https://aitour.microsoft.com/) at a tour stop near you.
     - [**View Lab resources**](https://aka.ms/aitour/wrk550) to continue your journey.

 If you're not a workshop participant at AI Tour, visit [github.com/Azure-Samples/contoso-chat](https://github.com/Azure-Samples/contoso-chat/blob/main/README.md) for a version of this workshop you can run using your own Azure subscription.

 TODO: UPDATE FOR SELF-GUIDED WORKSHOP LINK.

+TODO: UPDATE SKILLABLE LAB TO POINT TO github.com/Azure-Samples/contoso-chat/docs/aitour-workshop.md

 ## Pre-Requisites